s2t2/dashboard-example-2023/README.md

 ... with google analytics event tracking (for instructional purposes)

+## Setup

+The dashboard will ask you to input your [AlphaVantage API Key](https://www.alphavantage.co/support/#api-key), so you'll need to obtain one (or use one of the prof's premium keys as provided) before using the dashboard.

 ## Website Analytics

+Here are some results from Google Analytics:

 <img width="440" alt="Screenshot 2023-04-03 at 8 32 57 PM" src="https://user-images.githubusercontent.com/1328807/229656266-c4cb0999-3974-4639-b75d-3a684511414a.png">